British Steel (1967–1999): Chairmen

 Ian MacGregor later became famous for his role as Chairman of the National Coal Board during the UK miners' strike (1984–1985).
-During the strike the "Battle of Orgreave" took place at British Steel's coking plant.
+During the strike, the "Battle of Orgreave" took place at British Steel's coking plant.

 Sponsorships

-In 1971 British Steel sponsored Sir Chay Blyth in his record-making non-stop circumnavigation against the winds and currents, known as 'The Impossible Voyage'.
+In 1971, British Steel sponsored Sir Chay Blyth in his record-making non-stop circumnavigation against the winds and currents, known as 'The Impossible Voyage'.
 In 1992 they sponsored the British Steel Challenge, the first of a series of 'wrong way' races for amateur crews.

 British Steel had agreed a sponsorship deal with Middlesbrough Football Club during the 1994–95 season, with a view to British Steel-sponsored Middlesbrough shirts making their appearance the following season.
 But the sponsorship deal was terminated before it commenced after it was revealed that British steel only made up a tiny fraction of steel used in construction of the stadium, and that the bulk of the steel had been imported from Germany.

 In popular culture

 The English rock band XTC mentioned British Steel in their 1979 song Making Plans for Nigel.

 The heavy metal band Judas Priest named their 1980 album British Steel after the British Steel Corporation.
-Lead singer Rob Halford explained in an interview that the 'sounds of heavy metal' have been with him since childhood, due to the close proximity of the BSC plant where he grew up.
+Lead singer Rob Halford said the 'sounds of heavy metal' had been with him since childhood, as he grew up close to a BSC plant.